Los Angeles Wage & Hour Violation Lawyers

 Contact Our Los Angeles Wage & Hour Violation Attorneys

 Everyone deserves fair pay and living wages for their labor.
-Maybe you fulfilled your employer’s last-minute demands to work overtime, you were never paid for these hours, and when you mentioned this to your boss, they gave you a harsh warning or even threatened you.
+Maybe you fulfilled your employer’s last-minute demands to work overtime, but you were never paid for these hours, and when you mentioned this to your boss, they gave you a harsh warning or even threatened you.
 Does this scenario sound familiar to you?

 If so, do not hesitate to get in touch with our Los Angeles wage and hour violation lawyers.